MsDora, former teacher and Certified Christian Counselor shares tips for smooth relationships with friends and for encounters with strangers

-Fifty-six percent (56%) of participants in a 2013 survey agreed that they interact very little with their neighbors.
-Seventy-two percent (72%) of them admitted that growing up, they knew their neighbors better than they do now.
+According to a 2013 survey, 56% of participants agreed that they interact very little with their neighbors.
+A full 72% of them admitted that growing up, they knew their neighbors better than they do now.

 Most still believe that interaction between neighbors creates a happier neighborhood; that it makes the community safer and stronger; that a strong and safe neighborhood facilitates good health and well-being.
 We can bring back that happy neighborhood, beginning with personal effort to become good next door neighbors.